LalleSX/4chan-x/README.md

 It is highly likely that I will switch from using this projects own Jquery like system to using Jquery itself
 \
 This is because I am not a fan of the current system and it is a pain to work with.

+## Known issues

+- When you install for the first time, you are greeted with a blank settings page.
+If you close the settings and open it again, you should see the settings page.
+- QR does not work at the moment